pylint-dev/pylint/.github/PULL_REQUEST_TEMPLATE.md

     If necessary you can write details or offer examples on how the new change is supposed to work.
   - Generating the doc is done with ``tox -e docs``
 - [ ] Relate your change to an issue in the tracker if such an issue exists (Refs #1234, Closes #1234)
-- [ ] Write comprehensive commit messages and/or a good description on what the PR does.
+- [ ] Write comprehensive commit messages and/or a good description of what the PR does.
 - [ ] Keep the change small, separate the consensual changes from the opinionated one.
-  Don't hesitate to open multiple PR if the change requires it.
-If your review is so big it require to actually plan and allocate time to review, it's very likely that it's going to go stale.
+  Don't hesitate to open multiple PRs if the change requires it.
+If your review is so big it requires to actually plan and allocate time to review, it's more likely that it's going to go stale.
 - [ ] If you used multiple emails or multiple names when contributing, add your mails and preferred name in ``script/.contributors_aliases.json``